 What is Responsible R&D at AstraZeneca?

-Development of an innovative product portfolio strategy to drive global health outcomes by:
+Cross-functional pipeline governance teams meet regularly to develop an innovative product portfolio approach to drive global health outcomes by:

-- Addressing unmet medical needs and barriers to patient journey
+- Addressing unmet medical needs and barriers to patient experience

 - Increasing the speed and breadth of patient access